 Little is known about Machiavellianism in online relationships (Abell & Brewer, 2014).
-Even fewer studies have focused solely on psychopath individuals and their behavior on Facebook.
+Few studies have focused solely on psychopathic individuals and their behavior on Facebook.
 However, initial findings are consistent with the notion that Machiavellianism influences online behavior and that motivations for Facebook activity are self-centered rather than cooperative.
-Machiavellian Facebook users are more concerned with themselves than the 'friend' they are interacting with on Facebook.
+Machiavellian Facebook users are more concerned with themselves than the “friends” they are interacting with on Facebook.
 Aggressive interactions allow Machiavellian men and women to dominate and exploit other users (Abell & Brewer, 2014).

-Abell and Brewer (2014) found in a sample of British university employees that Machiavellianism (characterized by cynicism, emotional detachment, and a willingness to manipulate others) influences behavior online.
-Machiavellian adults use manipulation tactics, such as making others feel ashamed, embarrassed, or guilty to navigate their offline social world.
-Protective self-monitoring may facilitate this manipulation and allow the Machiavellian man or woman to avoid detection and associated consequences such as loss of reputation or retaliation.
-The above findings demonstrate that men and women with high levels of Machiavellianism also employ self-monitoring online.
-The use of impression management strategies on Facebook by Machiavellian men and women may reflect a conscious effort to avoid being perceived as manipulative or exploitative.
+In a sample of British university employees, Abell and Brewer (2014) found that Machiavellianism (characterized by cynicism, emotional detachment, and a willingness to manipulate others) influences online behavior.
+Machiavellian adults use manipulation tactics, such as making others feel ashamed, embarrassed, or guilty to navigate their offline social worlds.
+Protective self-monitoring may facilitate this manipulation and allow the Machiavellian individual to avoid detection and associated consequences such as loss of reputation or retaliation.
+The above findings demonstrate that people with high Machiavellianism also employ online self-monitoring.
+The use of impression management strategies on Facebook by Machiavellians may reflect a conscious effort to avoid being perceived as manipulative or exploitative.
 The dual nature of these friendships may increase the importance of online self-monitoring, as offline friends may detect dishonest or misleading information.

 The above study also found differences between men and women.
-Specifically, their study shows that Machiavellian women were more dishonest in their self-promotion and were more relationally aggressive towards a Facebook friend.
-For men, the findings indicate that Machiavellian men engaged in more self-promotion online.
-Finally, Machiavellian men and women engaged in higher levels of self-monitoring on Facebook than those with low levels of Machiavellianism.
+Specifically, their study shows that Machiavellian women were more dishonest in their self-promotion and were more relationally aggressive towards Facebook friends.
+Findings indicate that Machiavellian men engaged in more self-promotion online.
+Finally, Machiavellians of both sexes engaged in higher levels of self-monitoring on Facebook than those with low levels of Machiavellianism.

 In a study of 477 Facebook users, Rosenberg and Egbert (2011) found that individuals who are manipulative and tend to exploit situations and people for their benefit, also known as high Machiavellians, do not show concern for secondary interaction goals and therefore are not likely to employ role-modeling tactics on Facebook.
-A possible explanation for this finding is that individuals scoring high in Machiavellianism tend to be assimilative and self-oriented, generally showing little concern for others and may not be interested in serving as a role model.
-Machiavellians showed greater concern for themselves (self-oriented secondary goals), as opposed to the interaction, likely due to their self-oriented and manipulative streak.
+A possible explanation for this finding is that individuals scoring high in Machiavellianism tend to be assimilative and self-oriented, generally showing little concern for others and may not be interested in serving as role models.
+Machiavellians showed greater concern for themselves (self-oriented secondary goals when interacting with others.
+This is likely due to their self-oriented and manipulative streak.

-As for psychopaths, the little we know based on research is that individuals with a higher level of psychopathy may use Factbook to increase their social status and monitor /manipulate social groups.
+As for psychopaths, the little we know from the research is that individuals with a higher level of psychopathy may use Facebook to increase their social status and monitor and manipulate social groups.
 Further, the Facebook statuses of these individuals appeared to lack appropriate social and verbal filters (March, 2022).

 Detecting dark personalities based on Facebook

-Two specific issues regarding Facebook and the dark triad have received particular attention.
+Two specific issues concerning Facebook and the dark triad have received particular attention.
 The first is the behavior of dark personalities regarding selfies.
-More specifically, dark personalities behave differently in taking and sharing selfies, which can assist in detecting them.
-The second is whether and how dark personalities can be identified based on the content of their posts.
-The assumption is that dark triad traits posts differ from normative Facebook users.
+More specifically, dark personalities behave differently when taking and sharing selfies.
+These behaviors can assist in detecting them.
+The second concerns whether and how dark personalities can be identified based on the content of their posts.
+The assumption is that posts by individuals with dark triad traits differ from Facebook users in the norm.
 This distinction can provide another tool for detecting them.

-Selfie
+Selfies